kevando/chaz-app/Roadmap.md

+Get thunk working, or somehow get the data firebase methods in reducers.
+Add auth to reducers

+And draw this out in the notebook

 ### 0.3
-This version sorts out all the data
+This version sets in place the data structure for the MVP

 Get the data looking how I want, then refactor it into redux